vjjan91/nilgiris-resurvey-project/README.md

-# nilgiris-resurvey-project
+# Western Ghats Resurvey Project

-Historical resurvey of bird communities across the Nilgiri hills of the Western Ghats
+This repository contains code and analyses to understand how a century of climate and landscape changes have impacted bird communities of the Nilgiri hills of the Western Ghats biodiversity hotspot.